Work stressing you out? Life in general? Having trouble staying consistent with your exercise and nutrition plan? If so, this article is for you.

 Chances are you have a good idea on what you need to do.
 Here’s a short list of what some of our clients have focused on:

-Goal: Drink less beer and alcohol.
+Goal: Drink less beer.

 Action: Instead of drinking two beers every night, have one beer.